 The many legal procedures associated with modern criminal trials have developed over centuries.
 States and the federal government follow a largely uniform set of procedures.
 (For more on these procedures, see Criminal Trials.)
-Assuming that the criminal trial is carried out to completion, those procedures are as follows:
+Assuming that the criminal trial is carried out to completion, those procedures tend to include the following:

-Judge or Jury Trial.
-The defense often has the right to decide whether a case will be tried to a judge or jury, but in some jurisdictions both the prosecution and the defense have the right to demand a jury trial.
+Judge or jury trial.
+The defense often has the right to decide whether a case will be tried to a judge or jury, but in some jurisdictions, both the prosecution and the defense have the right to demand a jury trial.
 (For more on the jury-trial right, including its limitations, see The Right to Trial by Jury.)
-Juries typically consist of 12 persons in serious felony cases, but some states allow for as few as six person juries in less serious misdemeanor cases.
+Juries typically consist of 12 people, but some states allow for juries as small as six members.

 Evidence issues.
-The defense and prosecution request the court, in advance of trial, to admit or exclude certain evidence.
+The defense and prosecution request that the court, in advance of trial, admit or exclude certain evidence.
 These requests are called motions "in limine."

 Opening statements.
 The prosecution and then the defense make opening statements to the judge or jury.
 These statements provide an outline of the case that each side expects to prove.
 Because neither side wants to look foolish to the jury, the attorneys are careful to promise only what they think they can deliver.
-In some cases, the defense attorney reserves opening argument until the beginning of the defense case.
+In some cases, the defense attorney reserves opening statement until the beginning of the defense case.
 The lawyer may even choose not to give an opening statement, perhaps to emphasize to the jury that it's the prosecution's burden to do the convincing.

 Prosecution case-in-chief.
-The prosecution presents its main case through direct examination of prosecution witnesses by the prosecutor.
+The prosecution presents its main case through direct examination of prosecution witnesses.

 Prosecution rests.
 The prosecution finishes presenting its case.

 Motion to dismiss (optional).
-The defense may move to dismiss the charges if it thinks that the prosecution has failed to produce enough evidence -- even if the jury believes it -- to support a guilty verdict.
+The defense may move to dismiss the charges if it thinks that the prosecution has failed to produce enough evidence—even if the jury believes the evidence—to support a guilty verdict.
 (For more information, see Acquittals by Judges in Jury Trials.)

 Denial of motion to dismiss.
 Almost always, the judge denies the defense motion to dismiss.